ariga/atlas-operator/README.md

 Manage your database with Kubernetes using [Atlas](https://atlasgo.io).

+⚠️ _This project is still missing some key safety features that will be added in the near future, until then please treat this project as a work in progress and not ready for use in production._

 ### What is Atlas?

 [Atlas](https://atlasgo.io) is a popular open-source schema management tool ([GitHub](https://github.com/ariga/atlas).